-Knowledge 360° – National Museum of the American Indian
+Native Knowledge 360° – National Museum of the American Indian

 Native Knowledge 360° (NK360°) provides educators and students with new perspectives on Native American history and cultures.
 Most Americans have only been exposed to part of the story, as told from a single perspective through the lenses of popular media and textbooks.
 NK360° provides educational materials and teacher training that incorporate Native narratives, more comprehensive histories, and accurate information to enlighten and inform teaching and learning about Native America.
-NK360° challenges common assumptions about Native peoples—their cultures, their roles in United States and world history, and their contributions to the arts, sciences, and literature.
+NK360° challenges common assumptions about Native peoples—their cultures, their roles in the United States and world history, and their contributions to the arts, sciences, and literature.
 NK360° offers a view that includes not only the past but also the richness and vibrancy of Native peoples and cultures today.

 Native Case Studies

 The Evergreen State College - Culturally relevant curriculum and teaching resources in the form of case studies on key issues in Indian Country.

 Native American Stories and Science Education Connections

 Roger Fernandes, a citizen of the Lower Elwha Klallam Tribe, shares several tribal stories from tribes from across the state and region.
 Mr. Fernandes has been given permission by the tribes to tell these stories.
 In addition to the stories, this resource provides transcriptions of the stories and alignment to the Next Generation Science Standards with possible lesson suggestions on how these stories can be incorporated into the classroom.

 - Introduction video with Roger Fernandes - Introduction video with Roger Fernandes transcription